Terms and Conditions

 Business Owners have timeline expectations to uphold in order for Compass and Freelancers to do their share of the work.
 If timeline expectations on the Business Owner are not met, Compass reserves the right to stop progress on the Business Owner’s website design project.
 This right will be exercised if the Business Owner spends an excessively-long amount of time for an outlined stage they are responsible for.
 Excessively long is determined by the following breakdown by stage:

-- Content Collection (customer average is 15 business days): Excessive = 40 business days
+- Website Plan (customer average is 15 business days): Excessive = 40 business days

 - Feedback for a Mini Round of Review (compass allocates 2 business days ): Excessive = 10 business days